Alberobello

 Local Cuisine

-• Ristorante Il Poeta Contadino – Situated in a beautifully restored trullo, this restaurant serves farm-to-table cuisine, showcasing the freshest local ingredients.
+• Ristorante Il Poeta Contadino – Located in a restored trullo, it serves farm-to-table cuisine with fresh local ingredients.

-• Trattoria Terra Madre – Known for its warm hospitality and authentic flavors, this family-run trattoria is a favorite among locals and tourists alike.
+• Trattoria Terra Madre – Known for its authentic flavors and warm hospitality, this family-run trattoria is popular with both locals and tourists.

 Best Time to Visit